 The app is currently in development using Unity3D.
 The engine's framework and canvas system streamlines the dev process, and the modular script based system fits well with the design of customizable shops.
 I have completed a prototpye that I am currently playtesting in a D&D campaign.

 DIE-PARTISAN is a 2D twin stick shooter created by myself and three other RIT students in the Monogame engine.
 The game focuses on Lucifer as he fights his way through infinite, randomly stitched together levels, battling mysterious rogue angels bent on the destruction of Heaven and Hell.

-The development of DIE-PARTISAN was over the course of four months in early 2017 for IGME 106.
+The development of DIE-PARTISAN was over the course of four months in early 2017.
 During this time I acted as project leader and oversaw timelines and schedules while developing with the rest of the team.
 Other than leader, my major responsibilities included: